 - Organization’s annual budget

-- The program or project budget showing all sources of funding, including amount requested from The Clarence T. C. Ching Foundation
+- The program or project showing all sources of funding, separately identified as Received, Committed and Requested, including the amount Requested from The Clarence T. C. Ching Foundation

-- Copy of organization’s IRS Determination Letter, and applicant’s statement affirming that the organization “continues to be recognized by the Federal government as an exempt organization under Section 501(c)(3) of the Internal Revenue Code”; has not withdrawn from this status; and maintains its position as a private non-profit organization.”
+- Copy of organization’s IRS Determination Letter, and applicant’s statement affirming that the organization “continues to be recognized by the Federal government as an exempt organization under Section 501(c)(3) of the Internal Revenue Code”; has not withdrawn from this status; and maintains its position as a charitable organization.”

 A grant application shall include the following contact information for the organization: